Removing Bed Bugs From Homes & Hotels

-With the exponentially increasing volume of domestic and commercial travel in the United States every year, the bedbug population has gotten a chance to spread all the way to the farthest reaches of the country: from border to border and from coast to coast.
+With the exponentially increasing volume of domestic and commercial travel in the United States every year, the bed bug population has gotten a chance to spread all the way to the farthest reaches of the country.
 What was once a problem exclusively for cosmopolitan eastern cities like New York and Boston has now become the problem of even the most rural of communities.

-However, due to their tiny size—and the even smaller size of their eggs—it’s easy for bedbugs to hide in the folds and stitching of fabric, meaning that getting rid of them might take much more muscle than running the casual heat lamp across the surface of your bed.
-By the time you notice bedbugs in your surroundings, they have already so deeply embedded themselves in your upholstered furniture, mattresses and pillows, an exterminator’s knowledge and experience is going to be required to evict the surreptitious creatures.
+However, due to their tiny size, and the even smaller size of their eggs, it’s easy for bed bugs to hide in the folds and stitching of fabric.
+Getting rid of them might take much more muscle than running the casual heat lamp across the surface of your bed.
+By the time you notice bed bugs in your surroundings, they have already so deeply embedded themselves in your upholstered furniture, mattresses, and pillows that an exterminator’s knowledge and experience is going to be required to evict the surreptitious creatures.

-Cantu Pest Control is proud to be the first company in Texas to offer a Green Shield Certified Service.
-Our Dallas bedbug exterminators are excited to offer Green Shield Certified pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.
+Cantu Pest & Termite is proud to be the first company in Texas to offer Cantu Green Services to our customers in search of a more prevention-based solution to their pest removal while minimizing the use of pesticides.

-If bedbugs have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced bedbug removal experts.
+If bed bugs or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced bed bug removal experts.